ntguion/24hpoc-llm-eval-iterative-enhancement/README.md

-# 📞 LLM Eval & Iterative Prompt Enhancement Demo
+# 📞 Business-Aligned LLM Eval & Iterative Enhancement

-> **Evaluation infrastructure demonstrating the complete feedback loop:** synthetic data generation, LLM-as-judge scoring, automated prompt optimization, and measurable quality improvements.
+> **Production-grade evaluation infrastructure demonstrating the complete feedback loop:** synthetic data generation, business-aligned rubrics, LLM-as-judge scoring, automated prompt optimization, and measurable quality improvements.

-Built to showcase eval-driven development methodologies for LLM applications—the kind of systematic, data-driven approach used by Applied AI teams at companies like OpenAI.
+Built to showcase eval-driven development methodologies for LLM applications—the kind of systematic, data-driven approach used by Applied AI teams at companies like OpenAI, with a focus on real business requirements.

 ---